derrykid/hugo-base/content/posts/git-how-to-switch-from-password-prompt-to-ssh.md

 ---
-title: "Git How to Switch From Password Prompt to Ssh"
+title: "Git - How to Switch From Password Prompt to Ssh"
 date: 2022-11-12T18:47:19Z
-tags: ["ssh", "git"]
+tags: ["ssh", "git", "programming", "linux"]
-categories: ["programming", "git", "linux"]
+categories: ["technology and software development"]
 ---

 GitHub has terminated the login from password in command line.
 You can switch to SSH.
 This tutorial will guide you how to do it.